rdsea/ZTrust-EdgeML/README.md

 - ZT implementation:
   - Utilizes the OpenZiti framework to create a secure overlay network between the IoT device and the edge system.

+- Stakeholders:

+  - Security company: Owns and operates image processing microservices on the Edge
+  - Client: Owns the CCTV camera and cloud DB where observed data is stored

 ## Setup Steps